LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 If a new resource is added to the specification, the schema utility automatically provisions it on the next execution of the update schema actions.

-Common reasons to modify the Resource's tables are:
+Common reasons to modify the Resource tables are:
 - **Specification Change (Version-to-Version changes)**
     - The Resources are saved as Blobs in the database, and are transparent to the FHIR Version changes.
 The changes from version-to-version are resilient to field add-remove changes, type changes, and resources additions.
 This migration must be done manually.
     - Resource removals must be done manually.